Prompt Adaptation as a Dynamic Complement in Generative AI Systems: Introduction

 The remainder of the paper is organized as follows.
-We begin by presenting a simple conceptual framework that characterizes how output quality evolves with improvements in model capacity and with users’ corresponding adjustments in effort.
-We then introduce an experimental design that closely mirrors this framework and describes the data used in our analysis.
-Next, we present our empirical findings, including a decomposition of the overall effect into components attributable to model improvements versus prompt adaptation, the impact of automated prompt revision, and heterogeneity across user skill levels.
-Finally, we compare these empirical results to the model’s predictions and conclude by discussing implications for organizations adopting generative AI.
+We begin by presenting a simple conceptual framework that characterizes how output quality evolves with improvements in model capacity and with users’ corresponding adjustments in prompting effort.
+We then describe our experimental design and the two task settings we study---a bounded, steerable image replication task and an open-ended logo generation task---along with the data and techniques used in our analyses.
+Next, we present our empirical findings, including a decomposition of the overall effect into components attributable to model improvements versus prompt adaptation, distributional effects across outcome quantiles, and the impact of automated prompt revision.
+We conclude by synthesizing these results and discussing their implications for organizations adopting generative AI.